Aarini-Consulting/cap-ai-multi-agent-cafe/exercises/ex8/README.md

 Create `agents/orchestrator.mjs` in the `agents/` folder (alongside the specialist agent folders):

+Create a file inside the agents folder and name it `orchestrator.mjs`.

 ```bash
 touch agents/orchestrator.mjs
 ```

 Install the following node packages.

 ```